MSR Whisperlite Universal Review

 Our Analysis and Test Results

 Hands down the most versatile stove on the market, the Whisperlite Universal allows you to cook for groups with ease.
-Its multi-fuel capability allows you to bring it overseas, and its canister setting allows for great simmer control.
+Its multi-fuel capability allows you to use it anywhere that has kerosene or unleaded gas, and its canister setting allows for great simmer control when pairing it with a fuel canister.

 Performance Comparison